JimYYang/CS61A/README.md

-## This is process thst I learn CS61A
+## This is process that I learn CS61A